 - Consent is Satanic: In theory, almost anything can go in a ritual setting, but make sure everyone involved knows what they’re getting into.
 Participants and observers alike should know roughly what to expect.
 Giving everyone the power to opt in of their own accord with informed choices creates a more empowering experience.

 - But what about…?
 Some people are surprised by what they DON’T find in our rituals: bloodletting, ceremonial nudity, real or simulated sex, or other elements people say they expect from a blasphemous Satanic ritual for one reason or another.
 The thing is, ritual is a personal creative act.
 The content in these rituals reflects the desires and goals of the authors.
-If your desires and goals are radically (even deviantly) different, then express those however you see fit…with consenting adults.
+If your desires and goals are radically (even deviantly) different, then express those however you see fit, so long as all participants are consenting adults.